 “But in our show, situations are painfully real.
 John Morton doesn’t necessarily write comedic lines, he writes very believable lines and that’s why they are so funny.
 It’s normal people in extreme situations and that is fascinating.
 You absolutely believe these characters are real.”

-In December Morven signed for a new British drama project titled Lilting.
-Ben Whishaw, Peter Bowles, and Andrew Leung will also appear in the cast.
+In December Morven signed for a British drama project titled Lilting.
+Ben Whishaw, Peter Bowles, and Andrew Leung also appeared in the cast.

-FilmLondon's low-budget project Microwave will fund the project along with BBC Films, with backing from Stink Films and SUMS Film and Media Ltd.
+FilmLondon's low-budget project Microwave funded the project along with BBC Films, with backing from Stink Films and SUMS Film and Media Ltd.

 GEE GEE (Peaches) director: Peter Straughan, Bonafide Films